qwertie/ecsharp/lemp/help-wanted.md

 Task: make EC# real
 -------------------

 Like Pinocchio, Enhanced C# wants to be real: not just a single-file generator, but its own proper project type with member completion and all that!
+Then again, maybe people really do prefer the single-file generator approach - if it's officially a C# project, a "virgin" copy of Visual Studio 2015 will be able to open it - it's just that they just want IntelliSense, and red squiggly underlined errors in the EC# file.

-But before that can happen, I need someone to help make a Roslyn back-end for LeMP.
+In either case, the first thing we need is someone to help make a Roslyn back-end for LeMP.
 In other words, I want to convert the output of LeMP into a Microsoft Roslyn syntax tree and compile it with the Roslyn C# 6 compiler.
-Once that exists, the next step will be to write a Visual Studio extension that introduces a new "Enhanced C# project type" that uses LeMP as the front-end and Roslyn C# as the backend.
+Once that exists, the next step might be to write a Visual Studio extension that introduces a new "Enhanced C# project type" that uses LeMP as the front-end and Roslyn C# as the backend.
 An EC# project type could allow `*.ecs` files to enjoy IntelliSense just like plain C#!
 It should also allow mixed C#-EC# projects, in which the *.cs files use Roslyn directly; both file types should be first-class citizens.

 I do not have time to do all of this myself, my TO-DO list is full, so if nobody else volunteers, it won't happen.
 If you want to do this project, I will happily teach you whatever you need to now about LeMP; learning about Roslyn will be your responsibility, and I only know the basics of writing Visual Studio extensions (having written the syntax highlighter for `*.ecs`).